Aadityajoshi151/Auto-Mouse-Mover/README.md

 # Auto Mouse Mover 🖱️

-Small and easy python script to stop the system from locking.
+Small and easy python script to move mouse cursor and stop the system from locking.
 Made for individuals working in the IT field who use the laptop provided by their employer and have no control over screen lock time.
 ***Works on Windows and Linux.***

 Due to security reasons, installing third-party software for mouse moving purposes may not be an option.
 This is where this script comes in handy.